WARNING; Plot- and death-related spoilers inbound! Proceed at your own risk!

 - Mole in Charge: After the attempt on Makanai's life, which Galan was behind, Galan is placed in charge of Arbrau's military response.

 - Nerf Arm: The Geirail is just a bad suit, no bones about it, and as an Arianrhod agent, he should have the pick of the litter.
-His use of it appears to be nothing more than an effort to emphasise his scrappy underdog mercenary cred.
+His use of it appears to be nothing more than an effort to emphasize his scrappy underdog mercenary cred.

 - Only Friend: Rustal remained his only real contact after he shed his own identity and as he dies, asks Rustal for forgiveness.